flutter/website/src/packages-and-plugins/developing-packages.md

 ##### Add CocoaPod dependencies

-User the following instructions to add `HelloPod` with the version `0.0.1`:
+Use the following instructions to add `HelloPod` with the version `0.0.1`:

 1. Specify dependency at the end of `ios/hello.podspec`: